Diffuse fibrillary astrocytoma

 0 images remaining

 There is an ill defined non enhancing area of T1 hypointensity and T2 hyperintensity in the inferolateral aspect of the left temporal lobe.
 It involves the middle temporal gyrus but appears to spare the superior temporal gyrus, hippocampus and parahippocampal gyrus.
-Corresponding hyperintensity on both DWI and ADC is in keeping with vasogenic oedema.
+Corresponding hyperintensity on both DWI and ADC is in keeping with vasogenic edema.
 No restricted diffusion is detected.

 Mild local mass effect with sulcal effacement is seen.
 No definite increase in cerebral blood volume is seen in the region of signal abnormality (not shown).
 Spectroscopy was technically inadequate.